Jordonez123/CapstoneRepo/README.md

 After this, two linear regression models were implemented to predict number of homes sold and median sale price.
 R^2 values of .75 and .85 were attained.

+Further models were used for the two variables above:
+KNN Regression
+Neural Net
+PCA

 #### Repository

 * `data`